Intellia Therapeutics Inc. (NTLA) and DBV Technologies S.A. (NASDAQ:DBVT) Comparison side by side | New Business Observer

 |2.75

 Roughly 82.8% of Intellia Therapeutics Inc. shares are owned by institutional investors while 46.27% of DBV Technologies S.A. are owned by institutional investors.
-Insiders owned 0.1% of Intellia Therapeutics Inc. shares.
+0.1% are Intellia Therapeutics Inc.’s share owned by insiders.

 Performance